apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>use the backup name and component name for restore, support for multiple components&rsquo; recovery.</p>
+<p>Refers to the backup name and component name used for restoration.
+Supports recovery of multiple components.</p>
 </td>
 </tr>
 <tr>